mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 value in hours and divide by 24 after that for days.
 Acceleration is in metres per second.
 Multiply the ship’s Thrust to get acceleration in metres per second.
-Thrust 1 (1G) is actually about 9.81 metres per second but 10 is close enough for our purposes.
+Thrust1 (1G) is actually about 9.81 metres per second
+but 10 is close enough for our purposes.

 For example, the Travellers want to know how long a resupply ship will take to make the long haul out